getinfotoyou/getinfotoyou-professional-web-tools/README.md

 ## 📄 License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the MIT License.

 ---